lntutor/unittest-training/README.md

 If the validation fails, a TransactionSystemException is thrown.
 The HTTP status code 400 is returned to the client.
   1. The maximum length of the name is 100 characters.
   2. The maximum length of the passportNumber is 15 characters.
-  3. The name/passportNumber of a todo entry cannot be empty.
+  3. The name/passportNumber of a Student entry cannot be empty.

 3. It Adds a new student entry to the database and return http response status code = 201

 ##### Test 1: Validation Fails
-Our first test ensures that our application is working properly when the validation of the added todo entry fails.
+Our first test ensures that our application is working properly when the validation of the added Student entry fails.
 We can write this test by following these steps:

 1. Create a name which has 100 characters.
 2. Create a passportNumber which has 100 characters.
 3. Create a new Student object.
 Set the name and the passportNumber of the object.
-4. Execute a POST request to url ‘/api/todo’.
+4. Execute a POST request to url ‘/Student’.
 Set the content type of the request to ‘application/json’.
 Set the character set of the request to ‘UTF-8’.
 5. Verify that the HTTP status code 400 is returned.
 6. Verify that the content type of the response is ‘application/json’ and its content type is ‘UTF-8’.
 7. Verify that the methods of our mock object are not called during our test.